 - Add the cabbage and turn the slow cooker to high.
 The cabbage should be tender in about 20 or 30 minutes.

 Oh, and don't forget the ketchup and whole grain mustard.
 Definite must-haves for a corned beef dinner.
 We love Sir Kensington's here at Great Eight Friends.

-And if you really love to celebrate, go all out with your table setting with gold foil candies and shamrocks for the centerpiece.
+And if you really love to celebrate, go all out with your table setting with gold foil wrapped chocolates and shamrocks for the centerpiece.
 After all...#makeitGr8!

 Easy Slow Cooker Corned Beef Dinner

 - 4 carrots, peeled and cut into 2-inch pieces